Exercise and fitness

 What are the mental health benefits of regular walking?

 Exercise in general reduces levels of the body's stress hormones, such as adrenaline and cortisol.
-It also stimulates the production of endorphins, chemicals in the brain that are the body's natural painkillers and mood elevators.2
+It also stimulates the production of endorphins, chemicals in the brain that are the body's natural painkillers and mood elevators4.

 Is brisk walking better than jogging?

-Jogging results in heavier breathing, and harder work for your muscles, so is considered a more vigorous exercise, compared to brisk walking.
-Whether you choose to walk or jog mostly comes down to your personal preference and level of ability; it’s about finding what works best for you.
+Jogging results in heavier breathing, and harder work for your muscles, so is considered a more vigorous exercise compared to brisk walking.
+Whether you choose to walk or jog mostly comes down to your personal preference and level of ability; it’s about finding what works best for you and what you enjoy doing as you're more likely to stick to it if it's something you enjoy.

 I’m not very active, is there anything I should be aware of before I start walking a little more?